espena/sosicon/README.markdown

 Project files for Visual Studio is included in the repository.
 Open src/sosicon.sln solution file in Visual Studio (Express) 2013 and build the project from there.

+###GUI version
+The source code for the GUI version is located in [gui/sosicon](https://github.com/espena/sosicon/tree/master/gui/sosicon), download and install [Qt](http://qt.io) for your platform to open and build the project in Qt Creator.

 ## Development
-Sosicon is not ready for release, although shapefile and PostgreSQL export works reasonably well on most common SOSI geometry types.
+Sosicon is still in beta, shapefile and PostgreSQL export works reasonably well on most common SOSI geometry types, but there are still bugs.

 ## Source documentation
 Documentation exists in html, rtf and pdf formats.
 See the doc directory within the repository or visit [sosicon.espenandersen.no](http://sosicon.espenandersen.no/) for an online version.